kadirgokhann/DepthFirstSearch_Breadth_First_Search/README.md

-Graph and Data Structures Project
+Graph and Data Structures Project:

 This project implements several graph traversal algorithms (DFS, BFS) and data structures like stacks, linked lists, and hash tables.
 The code is written in Java and includes a variety of classes for working with both directed and undirected graphs, as well as utility data structures to support these operations.

 Features